mehvan2021/Artisto/README.md

 # Todo

-   1- Making Pages (Home, City user List, User Bio, BidInfo).
+   1- Making Pages (Home, PublisherList, PublisherBio, BidInfo).

-   2- Landing page show all new page from user city.
+   2- Landing page will show all new bids shared in my city.

-   3- User list page show all other user names from user city city.
+   3- PublisherList page will show all other user names in list from city.

    4- BidsInfo page will show full Lyrics and play Melody.

-   5- Publisherpage will show Artist Biography, Picture, How bid have benn done, and how bids have been shared.
+   5- PublisherBio page will show Artist Biography, Picture, How bids have benn shared, and how bids have been done and selled.